Using Large Language Models for Hyperparameter Optimization: Discussion

-\paragraph{Challenges with Reproducibility.} The exact inference procedures for LLMs like GPT-4 \citep{openai2023gpt4} are not publicly disclosed, making replicating the results in this work potentially challenging.
-For example, although GPT-4 should ideally give the same results when the sampling temperature is set to $0$, this is not always true.
-For future studies, using open source LLMs \citep{alpaca,vicuna2023,touvron2023llama,touvron2023llama2} to establish a benchmark with reproducible results would be beneficial.
-We focus on the current most general-purpose capable models, as most open-source models perform worse than GPT-3.5 on benchmarks.

-\paragraph{Possibility of Dataset Contamination.} It is possible that some of the evaluation benchmarks used were part of the LLM training data.
-However, previous research suggests that such contamination might not critically influence overall performance \citep{radford2021learning}.
+\paragraph{Possibility of Dataset Contamination.} While some evaluation benchmarks may exist in LLM training data, our prompting process only provides function outputs without revealing benchmark details, reducing the possibility of direct memorization.
+Previous research suggests that such contamination might not critically influence overall performance \citep{radford2021learning}.
 Building more private data sets unseen by LLM during training would be valuable for future studies or even synthetic datasets like our quadratic experiments.

-Additionally, we emphasize that our prompting process only provides the output of a function and does not contain any information about the benchmark, reducing the likelihood of exact memorization.
+\paragraph{Challenges with Reproducibility.} The exact inference procedures for LLMs like GPT-4 \citep{openai2023gpt4} are not publicly disclosed, making replicating the results potentially challenging.
+While setting the sampling temperature to $0$ should theoretically yield deterministic outputs, this is not always observed in practice.
+For future studies, using open source LLMs \citep{alpaca,touvron2023llama,touvron2023llama2} to establish a benchmark with reproducible results would be beneficial.

-\paragraph{Cost.} It can be costly to conduct a full-scale HPO experiment with GPT-4.
-For example, executing $32$ tasks using chain-of-thought reasoning on HPOBench costs approximately $\$8$ USD as of September 2023.
-This cost can increase further when using more budget, but can be reduced by using the ``compressed" prompt.
-We believe this burden will be alleviated as the models improve to be both capable and cost-efficient.
+\paragraph{Cost.} It can potentially be costly to conduct full-scale HPO experiments with GPT-4.
+For example, executing $32$ tasks with trajectory $10$ using chain-of-thought reasoning on HPOBench costs approximately $\$8$ USD as of March 2024.
+This cost can increase further when using more iterations but can be reduced using the ``compressed'' prompt.
+For instance, ten rounds of hyperparameter tuning with the ``compressed'' prompt and GPT-4, as in the ablation experiments, only costs five cents.
+These efficiency benefits of using an LLM for HPO could be worthwhile if the cost of the underlying experiment is expensive.
+We ran some preliminary experiments with the CIFAR-10 setup using Llama3-8B (open-weights) as the LLM and found it could pick initial hyperparameters but was less effective during the search phase.